Psy-Fer/interARTIC/docs/installation.md

 ## Running InterARTIC

+The automatic setup will only allow one job to be run at a time.
+If you would like to change this and allow multiple jobs to run concurrently, follow the manual setup.

+### Automatic setup

 To start InterARTIC, navigate to the directory where the repository was cloned and enter the following command.

 ```
 cd SARS-CoV-2-NanoporeAnalysisWebApp